Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## What have been changed compared to the main branch ?
 - Inconsistencies between BOM and schematic have been fixed;
-- All 22 pf caps have been replaced with 39 pf to avoid image artifacts;
+- All 22 pf caps have been replaced with 39 pf to definitely fix image artifacts;
-- The project now contains enough informations to be made without help.
+- The project now contains all possible informations to be made without help.

 ## Minimal hardware/soft skill required in addition to all the BOM before starting anything
 - A multimeter with a continuity mode for troubleshooting;